McSinyx/slacker-game/README.rst

 **Slacker** is a clone/parody of the popular arcade game *Stacker*, in which you must stack blocks to the top of the screen in order to win the game.
 Boxes will move back and forth at varying speeds.
-Press the spacebar to stop the boxes and move on to the next row.
+Hit the switch (in this game it's mapped to either Return or Space) to stop the boxes and move on to the next row.
 Only boxes that have something underneath them will be stacked.
 As the tower rises, the game will make your tower thinner.
 You win a minor prize at the 10th level (the blocks change color), and if you reach the 15th level, you will win the major prize.
 Good luck!

 In the arcade version, credits are expensive (often $1 per play), but the prizes are excellent (the one that I played let you choose between an iPod, a